Tejas73494/HyperNova-Strike/README.md

 - The game begins with a menu featuring “Start Game” and “How to Play” options.
 - When “Start Game” is clicked, the canvas and core game loop are initialized via JavaScript.
-- Enemies spawn in waves, based on weighted probabilities that evolve as the wave count increases.
+- Aliens spawn in waves, based on weighted probabilities that evolve as the wave count increases.
-- Each enemy belongs to a specific class (ZetaScout, BetaStriker, OmegaTitan), with unique behavior and health.
+- Each alien belongs to a specific class (ZetaScout, BetaStriker, OmegaTitan), with unique behavior and health.
-- Players use standard projectiles and a powerful laser beam to eliminate enemies.
+- Players use standard projectiles and a powerful laser beam to eliminate aliens.
 - A boss appears every 5 waves, becoming progressively stronger with each appearance.
 - The player starts with 3 hearts and can gain up to a maximum of 5 hearts throughout the game.
 - Survive as long as possible and rack up the highest score you can!